 - While the painting is drying, students can think about the quote they want to write in the sky.
 Using black Sharpie or a thin-tipped black marker, practice writing the quote a few times on a piece of scrap paper.
 Once the painting is completely dry, students can write the quote onto their painting.

-This complete lesson is available in our Teachers Pay Teachers store.
+This complete lesson to paint poppies is available in our Teachers Pay Teachers store and Brain Ninjas Shop.
 It includes step-by-step instructions for every part of the painting, including tips for helping your drawing-challenged students.
 The version below is a shortened set of steps.

 When painting with watercolour, it is important to explain that students should be using lots of water to draw the paint across the paper, rather than dipping the brush in the water then paint, it should be water, paper, water then paint so there is plenty of water on the paper.